Clanculus atricatena

 Clanculus atricatena, common name the black-chained topshell, is a species of sea snail, a marine gastropod mollusk in the family Trochidae, the top snails.

 Description

-The size of an adult shell varies between 15 mm and 20 mm.
+The size of an adult shell varies between 15 mm and 20 mm in diameter.
 The umbilical shell has a broadly conical shape.
 The body whorl is rounded at its periphery.
 The umbilicus is wide and is bordered by a callus ridge with small nodules.

 Distribution

 This marine species is found off the coast of Transkei, South Africa.